 In his first full season at Everton, Campbell scored 12 goals in 26 appearances, with one of them being the winner at Liverpool in the Merseyside derby.

-His record of being the last Evertonian to score the winning goal at Anfield lasted all the way to February 2021.
+His record of being the last Evertonian to score the winning goal at Anfield lasted until February 2021.

 Campbell became the club's first black captain when he was given the armband in 2001.

-After leaving Goodison Park in 2004, his experience would prove crucial to West Bromwich Albion becoming the first club bottom of the Premier League at Christmas to avoid relegation.
+After leaving Goodison Park for West Bromwich Albion in 2004, his experience would prove crucial as the Baggies became the first club bottom of the Premier League at Christmas to avoid relegation.